I don’t know which service I need, help?

 Can you get me discounts on hotels and guides?

 Sometimes.
 I’ll always ask for the “net” rate which means the price without commissions.
 Many hotels cannot do this, and many of the guides I use already give me a discounted rate.
 More importantly, when you work with me, you can be assured that all recommendations I make are good value for the money.
-You get what you pay for, and when it’s worth paying more, I’ll let you know.
+You get what you pay for, so I don’t necessarily recommend the least expensive option.
+However, I am used to working within a budget.

 We don’t want to miss any of Italy’s main sights.
 Will you plan an Italy the Obvious trip for us?